JoakimTeixeira/flexbox-gallery/README.md

 - Imported custom fonts
 - Added responsiveness

+## Running the Project

+To get started, fork the repository, clone it, and then open the `index.html` file in the browser.

 ## Additional Information

 All project images are free stock photos provided by [Unsplash](https://unsplash.com/).